 In the Lifetime of the Buddha

 The Bodhisatta’s father, mother, and grandfather were earlier births of three people who lived a similar situation in the Buddha’s time.
 But in this case, when the wife demanded either her husband’s father leave the house or she would, the man chose his father.
-This frightened the wife and she begged forgiveness and promised to care for him as good as she did in the past.
+This frightened the wife and she begged forgiveness and promised to care for him as dutifully as she had in the past.
 The situation worried the man so he didn’t visit the Buddha’s monastery for a week until he was sure his wife was sincere, and when he did go again, the Buddha asked where he had been.
-He explained how his wife had behaved and the Buddha told him this story so he knew nearly the same thing had happened to the three of them in the past, only back then he made the wrong choice about how to handle it, and the Buddha’s had to act to save them.
+He explained how his wife had behaved and the Buddha told him this story so he knew that nearly the same thing had happened to the three of them in the past, only back then he made the wrong choice about how to handle it, and the Buddha’s had to act to save them.